-Founded in 1916 by Henry Hellsse, B.T. is a Danish tabloid newspaper that is published by Berlingske Media A/S and is headquartered in Copenhagen, Denmark.
+Founded in 1916 by Henry Hellsse, B.T. is a Danish tabloid newspaper published by Berlingske Media A/S and headquartered in Copenhagen, Denmark.
 The primary focus of B.T. is news, sports, and entertainment.
-Currently, its director is Anders Krab-Johansen and the editor-in-chief is Jonas Kuld Rathje.
+Its director is Anders Krab-Johansen, and the editor-in-chief is Jonas Kuld Rathje.

 Funded by / Ownership

 Analysis / Bias

 The current prime minister and leader of the Social Democrats is Mette Frederiksen.
-They are considered Center-Left, as they are left on economics, whereas skeptical of globalization, neoliberalism, and immigration.
+They are considered Center-Left, as they are left on economics, whereas they are skeptical of globalization, neoliberalism, and immigration.

 In review, B.T often covers crime stories with sensational headlines such as “29-year-old teacher admits having sex with two students” and Celebrity gossip with extensive use of images.
-B.T also publishes political articles with emotionally loaded language such as “Mette F.’s proposal is ‘totally unrealistic’”, which is critical of the current government.
-Further, they also publish equally critical articles about populist, right-wing Danish People’s Party (DPP) leader Kristian Thulesen Dahl, such as this: “Kristian Thulesen Dahl loses credibility.”
-On the issues they frequently publish anti-immigration articles such as this: “Immigrant inbreeding costs millions”
+B.T also publishes political articles with emotionally loaded language, such as “Mette F.’s proposal is ‘totally unrealistic,’” which is critical of the current government.
+Further, they publish equally critical articles about populist, right-wing Danish People’s Party (DPP) leader Kristian Thulesen Dahl, such as this: “Kristian Thulesen Dahl loses credibility.”
+On the issues, they frequently publish anti-immigration articles such as this: “Immigrant inbreeding costs millions.”

-When it comes to sourcing, B.T. often hyperlinks to local sources such as tuttomercatoweb, videnskab.dk, jv.dk, as well as the Danish News Agency Ritzau, AFP, and the Sequoyah County Times.
-When covering world news pertaining to the USA, they cover the Trump administration with a critical tone such as in this article “Trump breaks the law during a live broadcast” and this: The Supreme Court approves Trump’s contentious asylum restrictions.
+Regarding sourcing, B.T. often hyperlinks to local sources such as tuttomercatoweb, videnskab.dk, jv.dk, and the Danish News Agency Ritzau, AFP, and the Sequoyah County Times.
+When covering world news about the USA, they cover the former Trump administration with a critical tone, such as in this article “Trump breaks the law during a live broadcast” and this: The Supreme Court approves Trump’s contentious asylum restrictions.
 In general, B.T. publishes sensationalized stories with the occasional use of poor sources and a right-leaning editorial bias.

 Overall, we rate B.T.
 Right-Center Biased based on editorial positions that moderately favor the right.
 We also rate them Mostly Factual in reporting, rather than High, due to the occasional use of poor sources and sensationalized headlines.
 (M. Huitsing 12/18/2019) Updated (08/22/2022)